THE SUN GATE

 The history behind the Sun Gate

-It is a large place, with windows and doors supported by terraces.
-From the Sun Gate you can see the entire Inca City of Machu Picchu from the middle of the mountains.
+Inti Punku was thought to be a large construction with windows and doors supported by terraces.
+From the Sun Gate you can see the entire Inca City of Machu Picchu in the middle of the mountains.

 How to get to the Sun Gate?

-In the past, you would have been able to hike up to the Sun Gate from Machu Picchu.
+In the past, you were able to hike up to the Sun Gate from Machu Picchu.
 However, due to new government regulations, the only way to access the Sun Gate is via the Inca Trail Trek.
 All Inca Treks – whether its the 1 day or its longer variations – will pass the Sun Gate.

 What ticket do I need for the Sun Gate?